 Mirtazapine is approximately 85% bound to plasma proteins over a concentration range of 0.01 to 10 mcg/mL.

-Following oral administration of Mirtazapine Tablets 20 mg/day for 7 days to subjects of varying ages (range, 25 to 74), oral clearance of mirtazapine was reduced in the elderly compared to the younger subjects.
+Following oral administration of Mirtazapine Tablets, USP 20 mg/day for 7 days to subjects of varying ages (range, 25-74), oral clearance of mirtazapine was reduced in the elderly compared to the younger subjects.
 The differences were most striking in males, with a 40% lower clearance in elderly males compared to younger males, while the clearance in elderly females was only 10% lower compared to younger females.
-Caution is indicated in administering Mirtazapine Tablets to elderly patients (see PRECAUTIONS and DOSAGE AND ADMINISTRATION).
+Caution is indicated in administering mirtazapine to elderly patients (see PRECAUTIONS and DOSAGE AND ADMINISTRATION).

 Safety and effectiveness of mirtazapine in the pediatric population have not been established (see PRECAUTIONS).

 The mean elimination half-life of mirtazapine after oral administration ranges from approximately 20 to 40 hours across age and gender subgroups, with females of all ages exhibiting significantly longer elimination half-lives than males (mean half-life of 37 hours for females vs. 26 hours for males) (see Pharmacokinetics).

 There have been no clinical studies to evaluate the effect of race on the pharmacokinetics of mirtazapine.